mate-academy/jv-fruit-shop/README.md

 ```

 ### Expecting report file example
-We are expecting to see how many fruits are available today after the work shift in your Fruit store.
+We are expecting to see how many fruitTransaction are available today after the work shift in your Fruit store.
 ```text
     fruit,quantity
     banana,152